 [This section should contain a summary of the technical and operational studies performed within ITU-R, including a list of relevant ITU-R Recommendations.
 Depending on the agenda item, this section could be divided in two parts, one part dealing with the summary and the other part dealing with the analysis.
 The results of the ITU-R studies should also be analysed with respect to the possible methods of satisfying the agenda item and presented in a concise manner.]

 [Editor’s note: Text proposals still to be discussed.

+1/1.3/3.1 Applicable ITU-R Recommendations and Reports

+ITU-R Recommendations: P.452, P.1238, P.2040, P.2001, M.2150, …

+ITU-R Reports: S.2368, M.2109, S.2199, M.2111, M.2116-2, F.2328, ...

+1/1.3/3.2 Summary of the results of studies

+[This section provides a summary for the conducted sharing and compatibility studies.]

+Compatibility studies of the band 3 300-4 200 MHz for mobile service applications including IMT have been carried out at previous World Radiocommunication Conferences including WRC-07 and WRC-15 in order to ensure the co-existence between IMT stations and other existing services.
+And the results of the studies have led to the allocation of bands to the mobile service and also to identifications to IMT in the Radio Regulations.